yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 {{< note title="Note" >}}

-If this value is changed from the default, make sure to add the same value to all YB-Master and YB-TSever configurations.
+If this value is changed from the default, make sure to add the identical value to all YB-Master and YB-TSever configurations.

 {{< /note >}}